 These recipes are very similar.
 Scalloped potatoes traditionally do not have cheese, whereas au gratin potatoes do.
 So, why is my recipe called Scalloped Potatoes?
 Well, I know this recipe by this name because that’s what they were called when I was growing up.
 Simple and what I know.

-You can store any leftovers in the pan, covered tightly in the refrigerator for up to 3 days.
-To reheat, place in a microwave safe dish and heat until warmed through.
+Any leftovers can be stored in the pan, covered tightly, in the refrigerator for up to 3 days.
+To reheat, place in a microwave-safe dish and heat until warmed through.

 What To Serve With Scalloped Potatoes